-CARE is the advocate office for sexual and gender-based violence and sexual misconduct.
-CARE provides free, confidential crisis intervention, advocacy and accompaniment services to any survivor of sexual harassment, sexual assault, intimate partner violence, or stalking, regardless of their decision to formally report the matter.
-The CARE unit serves in an advocacy role for your interests and needs, and will discuss rights, options and procedures regarding safety planning, reporting, academic and financial aid assistance, housing, transportation and employment accommodations, and counseling and medical needs.
-Services are available to UC Davis students, staff, academic appointees, and faculty.
+- CARE is the advocate office for sexual and gender-based violence and sexual misconduct.
+CARE provides free, confidential crisis intervention, advocacy and accompaniment services to any survivor of sexual assault, intimate partner violence or stalking.
+The CARE unit serves in an advocacy role for your interests and needs, and will discuss options and procedures regarding academic and financial aid assistance, housing, safety, transportation, employment, and medical and counseling needs.
+Services are available to - Counseling Services any UC Davis student, staff or faculty.